The London Freedom Seed Bank is a London-wide network of seed savers, community gardeners and

 The London Freedom Seedbank welcomes volunteers to assist at events, running seed saving training, using Airtable to track our seed stocks or maintain communications.
 If interested, please get in touch by email to email@example.com.

-Last but not least, the London Freedom Seedbank needs that you share their work with London-based growers you think might be interested in joining the work, as well as with any kind of person that would be happy to support the action of local seed saving!
+Last but not least, the London Freedom Seedbank needs you to share its work with London-based growers who could be interested in joining the network, as well as with any kind of person that would be happy to support the action of local seed saving!